driazati/tvm/docs/arch/relay_intro.rst

      %2
    }

 The Module can be viewed as a ``Map<GlobalVar, Function>``.
-Here GlobalVar is just an id that is used to represent the functions in the module. ``@muladd`` and ``@myfunc`` are GlobalVars in the above example.
-When a CallNode is used to call another function, the corresponding GlobalVar is stored in the op field of the CallNode.
-It contains a level of indirection -- we need to look up body of the called function from the module using the corresponding GlobalVar.
-In this particular case, we could also directly store the reference to the Function as op in the CallNode.
-So, why do we need to introduce GlobalVar?
-The main reason is that GlobalVar decouples the definition/declaration and enables recursion and delayed declaration of the function.
+Here :class:`GlobalVar <tvm.relay.GlobalVar>` is just an ID that is used to represent the functions in the module. ``@muladd`` and ``@myfunc`` are :class:`GlobalVar <tvm.relay.GlobalVar>`s in the above example.
+When a :class:`Call <tvm.relay.expr.Call>` is used to call another function, the corresponding :class:`GlobalVar <tvm.relay.GlobalVar>` is stored in the op field of the :class:`Call <tvm.relay.expr.Call>`.
+It contains a level of indirection -- we need to look up body of the called function from the module using the corresponding :class:`GlobalVar <tvm.relay.GlobalVar>`.
+In this particular case, we could also directly store the reference to the Function as op in the :class:`Call <tvm.relay.expr.Call>`.
+So, why do we need to introduce :class:`GlobalVar <tvm.relay.GlobalVar>`?
+The main reason is that
+:class:`GlobalVar <tvm.relay.GlobalVar>` decouples the definition/declaration and enables recursion and delayed declaration of the function.

 .. code ::